jasmitte/Underwater_Image_Enhancement/README.md

 ## Features

-*   **Faithful Three-Stage Pipeline:** Implements the exact methodology from the An_Enhanced paper (CLAHE → ZID → Color Correction).
+*   **Multi-Stage Enhancement Pipeline:** Combines pre-processing, deep learning-based dehazing, and post-processing color correction for robust underwater image restoration.
-*   **Zero-Shot Dehazing:** Utilizes a Zero-shot Image Dehazing (ZID) model that optimizes on each image individually, requiring no pre-training on paired datasets.
+*   **Zero-Shot Learning:** Utilizes an unsupervised optimization approach that requires no training data, adapting to each specific image at runtime.
-*   **Correct Paper Implementation:** Preprocessing uses ONLY CLAHE (not multiple techniques), matching Section III.A of the paper.
+*   **Physical Model Inversion:** Solves the underwater image formation model to estimate scene radiance, transmission maps, and atmospheric light.
-*   **Zero-UMSIE Network Architectures:** J-Net, T-Net, and A-Net implemented as detailed in the referenced Zero-UMSIE framework.
+*   **Advanced Network Architectures:** Implements specialized U-Net and CNN architectures (J-Net, T-Net, A-Net) designed for underwater scene estimation.
-*   **Comprehensive Post-Processing:** Color corrections (white balance, gamma, saturation) applied AFTER dehazing as specified in Section III.B.
+*   **Comprehensive Post-Processing:** Includes automated white balancing, adaptive saturation adjustment, and gamma correction to restore visual quality.
-*   **Flexible CLI:** Command-line interface for single images or batch processing of entire directories.
+*   **Flexible CLI & API:** Provides both a command-line interface for batch processing and a Python API for integration into other workflows.
-*   **Configurable:** All pipeline parameters easily adjustable through CLI or Python API.
+*   **Quantitative Metrics:** Built-in support for calculating PSNR and SSIM quality metrics against reference images.
-*   **Quantitative Evaluation:** Supports PSNR/SSIM metric calculation with ground-truth reference images.
+*   **GPU Acceleration:** Fully supports CUDA and MPS (Mac) acceleration for faster inference.
 ## Methodology and Architecture

-The enhancement process faithfully implements the three-stage workflow from the paper "An Enhanced Multi-Stage Approach for Dehazing Underwater Images" (Murugan et al., 2024).
-This implementation follows the exact methodology described in the paper, with network architectures based on the Zero-UMSIE framework referenced in the original work.
+The enhancement process implements a three-stage workflow inspired by "An Enhanced Multi-Stage Approach for Dehazing Underwater Images" (Murugan et al., 2024).
+Network architectures are based on the Zero-UMSIE framework referenced in the original work.

-### Stage 1: Pre-processing (Section III.A)
+### Stage 1: Pre-processing
-As specified in the paper, this stage performs **ONLY** contrast enhancement to prepare the image for dehazing:
+This initial stage performs **ONLY** contrast enhancement to prepare the image for dehazing:

 *   **Contrast Limited Adaptive Histogram Equalization (CLAHE):** Applied in LAB color space to enhance contrast while preserving color information

-**Important:** The paper explicitly states to use "histogram equalization **or** CLAHE" - meaning only ONE contrast enhancement method.
-All other color corrections (white balance, gamma correction, saturation adjustment) are performed in Stage 3 (post-processing) **AFTER** dehazing, not before.
+**Important:** Only one contrast enhancement method (histogram equalization or CLAHE) is applied.
+Other color corrections (white balance, gamma correction, saturation adjustment) are deferred to the post-processing stage, AFTER dehazing.

-### Stage 2: Zero-Shot Image Dehazing (ZID) (Section III.A)
+### Stage 2: Zero-Shot Image Dehazing (ZID)
 The core of the pipeline is the ZID model, which decomposes each underwater image into three fundamental components using the underwater imaging model:

 **I(x) = J(x)·t(x) + A·(1 - t(x))**